 Izmir Museums

-The two most important museums on the territory of Izmir are the Archeological Museum and the Naval Museum.
+The two most important museums within Izmir are the archaeological and naval museums.
 The first one was founded back in 1927 and still delights visitors with interesting expositions and constantly-renewing collection.
 A second museum of modern times opened in 2007.
 Izmir is considered Turkey’s second largest and most important port after Istanbul.
 Because of this, the city has accumulated a lot of history and artifacts placed in this museum.

 Conak Pier

-In 1970, Izmir’s multifunctional business place appeared on the wharf.
+In 1970, the wharf became Izmir’s multifunctional business place.
 There was a port, a parking lot, a fish market, and a customs office.
 Now the port is a combination of functionality and convenience.
-There are trendy cafes and restaurants, a business center, a huge number of stores and convenient parking for overland transport.
+The area is home to trendy cafes and restaurants, a business center, a huge number of stores and convenient parking for overland vehicles.

 Mosques

-Of course, despite its liberality and modernity, it is impossible to leave mosques, both modern and very ancient, unnoticed in Izmir.
+Of course, despite being liberal and modern, mosques, both modern and very ancient, cannot be left unnoticed in Izmir.
 Bashdurak Mosque in 1652, Isa Bey Mosque in 1375, Yaly Mosque built in 1754, and Selepcioğlu Mosque in 1905.
 Each of them is unique in its own way.
-To understand the spirit of the time when they were built must visit and touch this amazing culture and spirituality of places.
+In order to understand the spirit of the time when they were erected it is absolutely necessary to visit inside and touch this amazing culture and spirituality of the places.

 Video overview of the sights of Izmir